Mrs. Joyce Ejiro-Otive Igbuzor

 Ejiro previously worked as Country Director of the Centre for Development and Population Activities (CEDPA) and as Gender and HIV/AIDS Programme Coordinator for Anglophone West Africa with the United Nations Development Fund for Women (UNIFEM).
 Ejiro Joyce Otive-Igbuzor is the Board Chairperson of Women’s Rights and Health Project, (WRAHP).

 Founder & Executive Director

 Bose Ironsi is the founder and Executive Director of Women’s Rights and Health Project.
-She is an International Development Professional with over 20 Years’ experience in Training/Capacity Building, Human Rights Activism, Research, Counselling and Social Work.
+She is an International Development Professional with over 25 Years’ experience in Training/Capacity Building, Human Rights Activism, Research, Counselling and Social Work.
+She holds a certificate in documentation of violence against women during armed conflict in ISIS-WICCE Uganda and a certificate in women and community development in Coady Institute Canada.
 She has a background in Nursing, Human Psychology, Social Work and Gender Development.
 Bose Ironsi is an alumni of the African Women Leadership Institute Ghana, Sexuality, Gender and Rights institute New York, USA.
 Bose has participated in both local and international spaces on development issues such as African CSO Delegate to the High Level Forum on AID Effectiveness in Busan, South Korea, Mexico, Nairobi and Uganda.
-She was also a facilitator at the side session, 59th session of the United Nation Commission on the Status of Women (CSW), USA 2015, a shadow report by the group of six Nigeria

 Dr. (Mrs.) Hawa Biu